Raytheon Missile Systems

 The weapon’s integration on the F-35, F / A-18E / F, and F-16 aircraft began in July 2014.
 The SDB II programme achieved Milestone C decision in May 2015.

 Raytheon received a fixed-price contract worth approximately $30.94m for the low-rate initial production of 144 SDB II Lot 1 bombs in June 2015.
 The Lot 1 production of the weapon was completed in December 2017.

 The high-speed wind tunnel tests were completed in June 2017 and the development tests of the SDB II were completed in April 2018.
-The government confidence testing is anticipated to be completed in the same year.
+The government confidence testing was completed in May 2018.

 The StormBreaker bomb winged weapon made its first control test vehicle (CTV) flight from the USAF F-15E fighter aircraft in April 2009.
 A series of captive carry flight tests were concluded in July 2009.
 The first control test vehicle flight after the contract award was performed from the F-15E aircraft in June 2011.

 The SDB II warhead was demonstrated during a series of tests in November 2011.
 Raytheon demonstrated the multi-mode seeker capability to acquire and track moving vehicles during a series of captive flight tests completed in December 2011.

 The weapon made direct hits on moving targets with operationally representative speeds during a series of flight tests concluded in October 2013.
 A series of flights against stationary land targets were concluded in June 2014.
 The bomb executed three direct-hit guided test vehicle flights against stationary and moving targets in September 2014.

 Raytheon and the USAF completed two live fire tests against moving targets at the White Sands Missile Test Range in February 2015.